 Advice on starting a group

-Can you partner with an existing organization and extend what they are doing?
+1. First, find out if something similar exists already Can you partner with an existing organisation and extend what they are doing?
+East Sussex Community Information Service

-2. Find other people who share your vision
+2. Find your people

 You might be able to do what you want to do as an informal activity with little paperwork.
 However if you intend to apply for grant funding, open a group bank account or start contracts, you usually will need to make the group formal.

-4. Key questions to consider
+4. Key questions

 5. Choose a legal structure